 2. Absolute or Conditional Discharge

-Teens can be given an absolute discharge.
+Teenagers can be given an absolute discharge.
 The result is the same as if the teen had been found not guilty.

-Teens must comply with the punishment.
+Teenagers must comply with the punishment.

 It’s a crime to disobey the punishment a judge ordered.